MystenLabs/sui/crates/sui-aws-orchestrator/README.md

 cargo run --bin sui-aws-orchestrator -- benchmark --committee 10 fixed-load --loads 200 --duration 180
 ```

 In a network of 10 validators, each with a corresponding load generator, each load generator submits a fixed load of 20 tx/s.
 Performance measurements are collected by regularly scraping the Prometheus metrics exposed by the load generators.
-The `orchestrator` binary provides additional commands to run a specific number of load generators on separate machines.
+The `sui-aws-orchestrator` binary provides additional commands to run a specific number of load generators on separate machines.

 ## Step 5.
 Monitoring